Buzz Aldrin's Success and Achievements in Timeline

 In 2008, Aldrin was inducted into the New Jersey Hall of Fame.

-2016: Buzz Aldrin Middle School Named in Montclair, New Jersey
+2016: Buzz Aldrin Middle School Renaming

-In 2016, Aldrin's hometown middle school in Montclair, New Jersey, was renamed Buzz Aldrin Middle School in his honor.
+In 2016, Buzz Aldrin's hometown middle school in Montclair, New Jersey, was renamed Buzz Aldrin Middle School in his honor.

-2019: Aldrin Awarded Stephen Hawking Medal for Science Communication
+2019: Stephen Hawking Medal for Science Communication